 Ph.D. in Law the Latest Innovation in Legal Education Offered by Yale

 Yale Law School’s Ph.D. in Law is designed to prepare students for careers in law teaching.
-The program will give students the specialized training and mentorship they need to produce their own published work.
-The Ph.D. will stand alongside Yale Law School’s other very successful law teaching degrees—the J.S.D. and LL.M.—which are designed primarily for students who have received their initial legal education outside the United States.
+The program gives students the specialized training and mentorship they need to produce their own published work.
+The Ph.D. stands alongside Yale Law School’s other very successful law teaching degrees—the J.S.D. and LL.M.—which are designed primarily for students who have received their initial legal education outside the United States.

 “In the past few decades, legal scholarship has matured as an academic discipline,” observed Dean Robert Post ’77.
 “The portfolio of written scholarship expected of entry-level law professors has risen quite dramatically, and for this reason increasing numbers of candidates for such positions now pursue Ph.D.s in allied disciplines like economics, history, philosophy, or political science.
 Because such disciplines train students in standards and questions that are different from those of the law, the natural next step for the legal academy is to create our own Ph.D. program that can focus on the questions and practices of the law itself.
 Students obtaining a Ph.D. in law may of course engage in interdisciplinary studies, but their work will be anchored in the framework of legal scholarship.”